 If I am a mountain, my hair is a forest.

-My people had babies whose feet were made to survive the harsh winter, those babies had children that grew up speaking a language I only know ten words of.
-I am tied to my homeland by womb, yet separated from it by force, but by tying myself to this land that is not mine, I am fulfilling a prophecy.
+My people had babies whose feet were made to survive the harsh winter.
+Those babies had children who grew up speaking a language I only know ten words of.
+I am tied to my homeland by womb, yet separated from it by force; but by tying myself to this land that is not mine, I am fulfilling a prophecy.

-Our unity to each other and land is so important.
+Our unity with each other and with the land is so important.
 As Indigenous people, this land is not just our home, but our mother, and by connecting to it we are not just joining the fight for our freedom, but for our lives.

 We cannot be alive without land, nor water.